 What your body conveys can tell far more about your feelings than you suspect.
 How you stand, your eye contact (or lack thereof), and the position of your hands, among other things send a message.
-Your body language establishes a tone you subconsciously convey – Don’t let that cost you the job!
+Your body language can cost you the job if you establish the wrong tone.
+Don’t let that cost you the job!

 Most of the time, you have no idea you are giving off these signals.
 They are quite automatic.
 Oftentimes you have no idea that you are conveying what you are thinking in your body language.
 You can exhibit some control over negative body language with improved self-awareness and practice.

 Here are some negative gestures to think about and avoid: